The Naked Brothers Band (TV series): U.S. television ratings

-For all ages, the season one TV movie "Battle of the Bands" was quite successful, garnering a viewership of 3.8 million.
-The premiere of the second season TV movie "Sidekicks" aired to a total of 3.6 million viewers, with the season's finale TV movie "Polar Bears" drawing 1.7 million viewers for children aged 6–11; the latter was the second most watched show for the week in that age group.
-The series reached its peak with the debut of the third season TV movie "Mystery Girl", producing a total viewership of 4 million.
-A month later, the TV movie "Operation Mojo" was broadcast to an audience of 2.8 million viewers.
+For all ages, the season one television movie "Battle of the Bands" was quite successful, garnering a viewership of 3.8 million.
+The premiere of the second season television movie "Sidekicks" aired to a total of 3.6 million viewers, with the season's finale television movie "Polar Bears" drawing 1.7 million viewers for children aged 6–11; the latter was the second most watched show for the week in that age group.
+The series reached its peak with the debut of the third season television movie "Mystery Girl", producing a total viewership of 4 million.
+A month later, the television movie "Operation Mojo" was broadcast to an audience of 2.8 million viewers.
 When the season three episode "Valentine Dream Date" aired, it was also successful; 3.2 million people watched it.

-Although the show's viewership ratings remained consistently high over the course of its full three season run, network bosses wanted the family to shoot 30 TV movies for the fourth season.
-Nevertheless, prior agreements had already been stipulated between Draper, Wolff, and the management at Nickelodeon that filming would not conflict with the boys' school schedule by ensuring production be limited to approximately 13 episodes each season.
+Although the show's viewership ratings remained consistently high over the course of its full three season run, network bosses wanted the family to shoot thirty television movies for the fourth season.
+Nevertheless, prior agreements had already been stipulated between Draper, Wolff, and the management at Nickelodeon that filming would not conflict with the boys' school schedule by ensuring production be limited to approximately thirteen episodes each season.
 When network executives chose no longer to adhere to these terms, Draper and Wolff opted to cancel the series in 2009.
 Details of the cancellation remained undisclosed by both parties involved until Nat revealed the incident to the press in 2013.